-The pool system is a relatively simple system with simple components that when used and maintained properly can last for a very long time.
-This article is going to identify all of the pool system components, how they work, and common problems found during the Myrtle Beach pool inspection.
+The pool system is a relatively simple system with simple components that, when used and maintained properly, can last for a very long time.
+This article is going to identify all of the pool system components, how they work, and common problems found during a Myrtle Beach pool inspection.

 What are the different types of pools?

 These are a few of the most common pool types used today.

 The pool circulatory system is comprised of several different working components with the pump motor or pool pump being the main functioning component.
 Without the pump, the pool cannot circulate pool water and the pool would become contaminated.
 Most pools in Myrtle Beach do not have pool heaters and sanitizers, but they are included in the article so that the reader can identify them if necessary.
 The pump, filter, and plumbing system are what makes the pool system function, while the heating system and sanitizing equipment add additional features.
 Below are all of the major pool system components names and identifying features.

 The plumbing system is tying all the pool system components together to provide the required circulation and is always under pressure.
 Jandy valves are used to divert or revert water to different locations or to increase and decrease pressure within the system.
 Check valves (clear plastic tubing or globe) are used to monitor the integrity of the system and provide visual insight in real time inside of the pressurized system.
 Below are the names of the most common plumbing system components.

 Common Problems Found During a Myrtle Beach Pool Inspection

 All of the concerns listed below are common during the Myrtle Beach Pool Inspection and are self explanatory.
 If any one of these concerns are seen during the inspection, the inspector will perform a series of tests and verify where the problem exists in the pool system.